 Families who stay here get a treat, the opportunity to stay in a solidly built two-story building that served as Officer’s quarters.
 Inside the house an impressive staircase greets visitors and a cozy living room is stocked with books and games.
 A broad porch welcomes parents who wish to sit, rest, and watch sunsets or catch glimpses of deer grazing in a field.
 As part of the hosteling experience be prepared to bring your own food and make use of the common kitchen.

 The hostel is a good value for the money, especially considering the high cost of accommodation in the bay area.
 I would suggest earplugs to guard against any possible late night noise.

 What I found most memorable during my stay was hearing an owl hooting in the stillness of the night in this immense and open green space of the Marin Headlands, and knowing that just a few miles away, live several million people.

 Sometimes when you travel a place just catches your eye – you want to see more of it.
 A small church named Kalvarienberg that overlooks Arzl and the city of Innsbruck, Austria, caught my eye fifteen years ago.
 It was a tiny, white building perched atop a small hill.
 For some reason this hill just beckoned to me – I had to visit.
-During that first trip I never got to see it up close, even after visiting Innsbruck multiple times the opportunity slipped away….until recently.
+During that first trip more than fourteen years earlier, I never got to see it up close, even after visiting Innsbruck multiple times the opportunity slipped away….until recently.

 The church is about a forty-five minutes walk from the Youth Hostel in Innsbruck.
 Wear some comfortable walking shoes as the ascent is greater than it first appears.
 Part of the enjoyment of the walk is you get to explore the small town of Arzl, which is quiet and relaxing.